Are Dental Fillings Slowly Poisoning You?

 Amalgam Reduces Fertility

-culture experiment, mercury affected hormone production
+In a cell culture experiment, mercury affected hormone production

 at low concentrations.
 A link has been found between mercury and